moseschmiedel/bachelor-thesis/text/thesis.typ

 #bold_txt[H]ardware #bold_txt[A]bstraction #bold_txt[L]ayer.
 Its documentation can be found here @noauthor_um2642_2022.

 For controlling the integrated LoRa transceiver of the STM32WL55JC microcontroller the _SubGHz_Phy_ driver was used additionally.
-It already implements the most common used functionality like sending and receiving packets via LoRa and provides an easy to use
+It already implements the most common used functionality like sending and receiving packets via LoRa and provides an easy-to-use
 API with a single object `Radio` which is used to configure and control the radio transceiver.
 An example of how the event handlers are configured was demonstrated earlier in @event_handler_config.
 Transmission and reception of LoRa packets can be triggered by calling methods of the global `Radio` object, demonstrated in the following listing.